brandurjacobsen/brandurjacobsen.github.io/mkdocs/blog/posts/2021-11-26-sindy-intro.md

 ---
-layout: post
-title:  "Intro to Sparse Identification of Nonlinear Dynamics (SINDy)"
+date:
-date:   2021-11-26 17:21:40 +0200
+  created: 2021-11-26
-is_series: true
-series_title: "SIR-SINDy"
 ---

+# Intro to Sparse Identification of Nonlinear Dynamics (SINDy)

 <em>Sparse Identification of Nonlinear Dynamics</em> (SINDy) is a systems identification method introduced in [Brunton et al., 2016].
 Here the authors postulate that most dynamical systems given by a (autonomous) ordinary differential equation (ODE)